MTrop/DoomTools/src/main/resources/doommake/common/maps/README.md

-To build the maps WAD:
+To build just the maps WAD:

 	doommake maps